How To Make A Picture A Circle In Google Slides

-Visual elements play a crucial role in enhancing presentations, capturing attention, and conveying information effectively.
-One artistic technique that can significantly elevate the impact of your presentations is the use of circular images.
+Visual elements play a key role in enhancing presentations, capturing attention, and conveying information effectively.
+One artistic technique that can noticeably lift the impact of your presentations is the use of circular images.
 By incorporating circular pictures, you can infuse your slides with a touch of elegance, creativity, and harmony.

 Whether you want to highlight specific details, create stunning visual effects, or simply break away from the traditional square or rectangular shape, mastering the art of making a picture a circle in Google Slides is a valuable skill to acquire.